aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/charttextframe/_index.md

 ```

-Sets the height of frame in units of ratio of the chart area.
+Sets the height of the frame in units of the ratio of the chart area.

 **Remarks**